buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 ##### Adding Cosign integration

-Another example of problem presented in this RFC is: [adding support to consign RFC](https://github.com/buildpacks/rfcs/pull/195).
-In this RFC a new phase executable must be developed and maintain by the Platform team, but this implementation requires knowledge and expertise on technologies like [sigstore](https://www.sigstore.dev/)
+Another example of the problem presented in this RFC is: [adding support to cosign RFC](https://github.com/buildpacks/rfcs/pull/195).
+In this RFC a new phase executable must be developed and maintain by the [Platform team](https://github.com/buildpacks/community/blob/main/TEAMS.md#platform-team), but this implementation requires knowledge and expertise on technologies like [sigstore](https://www.sigstore.dev/).

 # How it Works
 [how-it-works]: #how-it-works